-7.8 SIDE FINISHING (Cycle 24, DIN/ISO: G124, software option 19)
+7.8 SIDE FINISHING (Cycle 24, DIN/ISO: G124)

 The sum of allowance for side (Q14) and the radius of the finish mill must be smaller than the sum of allowance for side (Q3, Cycle 20) and the radius of the rough mill.
 If no allowance has been defined in Cycle 20, the control issues the error message "Tool radius too large".
 The allowance for side Q14 is left over after finishing.
 Therefore, it must be smaller than the allowance in Cycle 20.
 This calculation also holds if you run Cycle 24 without having roughed out with Cycle 22; in this case, enter "0" for the radius of the rough mill.
 You can use Cycle 24 also for contour milling.
-Then you must:

-- define the contour to be milled as a single island (without pocket limit), and - enter the finishing allowance (Q3) in Cycle 20 to be greater than the sum of the finishing allowance Q14 + radius of the tool being used.
+Then you must: define the contour to be milled as a single island (without pocket limit), and enter the finishing allowance (Q3) in Cycle 20 to be greater than the sum of the finishing allowance Q14 + radius of the tool being used.
 The TNC automatically calculates the starting point for finishing.
 The starting point depends on the available space in the pocket and the allowance programmed in Cycle 20.
 The starting point calculated by the TNC also depends on the machining sequence.
 If you select the finishing cycle with the GOTO key and then start the program, the starting point can be at a different location from where it would be if you execute the program in the defined sequence.

-After executing an SL cycle you must program the first traverse motion in the working plane with both coordinate data, e.g. L X+80 Y+0 RO FMAX.
+If M110 is activated during operation, the feed rate of compensated circular arcs within will be reduced accordingly.
+Danger of collision!
+After executing an SL cycle you must program the first traverse motion in the working plane with both coordinate data, e.g. L X+80 Y+0 R0 FMAX.